tcosolutions/betterscan/README.md

 ![GitHub issues](https://badgen.net/github/issues/marcinguy/scanmycode-ce)
 ![Docker Pulls](https://badgen.net/docker/pulls/scanmycode/scanmycode3-ce?icon=docker&label=pulls)

 Betterscan uses many tools for Code, Cloud, secrets, dependencies and also precise Graph based SAST analysis for Code.
-This takes time.
-Please be patient with your analyses.
-For commercial use PRO version is recommended (several times faster, many other features)
+Please be patient with your analyses. **For commercial use PRO version is recommended (several times faster, many other features)**

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, dependencies)